Why subscribers matter

 - Make videos worth watching.
 Be sure your content provides value.
 If you don’t have anything that people want to watch, viewers won’t stick around.
 Not sure how your channel is doing?
 Look for trends in the comments and dive into YouTube Analytics.
 Consider asking your audience what they’d like to see, or setting up a poll card to gauge their responses.
 If you need inspiration on what types of videos to produce, check out our course on Creating great content.

 - Use platform features to your advantage.
 YouTube lets you customize your channel so that viewers can quickly understand what it’s all about and subscribe.
 You can tailor channel branding, add a channel trailer, and use watermarks and end screens to add a “subscribe” button.

 - Set a schedule.
 Uploading videos on a consistent day and time gives viewers something to look forward to and a reason to return.
 Consider communicating your schedule in your channel description, trailer and other branding elements.
 Activities like this will keep your channel fresh and give subscribers something to rely on.

 Remember—once you’ve begun to grow your community, it’s a good idea to reward your subscribers.
-For more tips on how to engage with your audience, check out our course on Activating your community.
+For more tips on how to engage with your audience, check out our course on growing your community.

 - Update your branding to ensure your channel looks good across all devices and that you are sending a consistent message about your content to potential subscribers.